juanjsebgarcia/faas-cache-dict/README.md

 A Python dictionary implementation designed to act as an in-memory RAM constrained LRU TTL cache dict for FaaS environments.

+The use cases are not limited to FaaS, but if used in a serverless FaaS environment then this is designed to support an existing caching strategy, as there is no guarantee that any data will persist between calls.

 This implementation uses only core Python stdlib.

 ## Background